man and sad woman on date

 Fear and Self-Perception’s Impact on Intimacy

-A fear of intimacy — and the negative attitudes that often result — can be real relationship killers long before two people meet, according to findings in PsychAlive.
+A fear of intimacy — and the negative attitudes that often result — can be real relationship killers long before two people meet, according to findings from PsychAlive.org.

-Whatever is perceived as unworthy, unlovable, or unacceptable about someone as far back as childhood plays a big role in the health of future relationships.
+Whatever is perceived as unworthy, unlovable, or unacceptable about someone as far back as childhood plays a big role in female sexual health and relationship intimacy for women.
 To compensate for these negative feelings, many will find ways to not fully invest, including:

 • Pushing aside compliments or affection that contrasts with personal beliefs